tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ---
 author:
  name: Design & Management
-title: The E-commerce Voice Assistant DIVA
+title: DIVA the E-Commerce Voice Assistant
 summary: Building DIVA, a Siri-like assistant for e-commerce with a team of remote engineers and computer scientists.
 ---